Preprint

 5. Algorithmic Demonstration of NSE Inflation

-The preceding analysis shows that contradictions between RMSE and NSE rankings arise only when models are evaluated on unequal datasets.
-In particular, increasing the variance of an expanded evaluation set Y = X Z can raise the NSE even when absolute errors remain large.
-This section provides an explicit constructive algorithm which, for a given dataset X = { ( y i , y ^ i ) } i = 1 n and desired margin δ > 0 , produces a block Z such that
+The preceding analysis shows that contradictions between the RMSE and the NSE rankings arise only when models are evaluated on unequal test datasets.
+In particular, increasing the variance of an expanded test evaluation set Y = X Z can raise the NSE even when absolute errors remain large.
+This section provides an explicit constructive algorithm which, for a given test dataset X = { ( y i , y ^ i ) } i = 1 n and desired margin δ > 0 , produces a block Z such that

 NSE Y = NSE X + δ .